Migration data relevant for the COVID-19 pandemic

 Inclusion of migrants in crisis plans

-The SARS-CoV-2 virus leading to COVID-19 affects all regardless of nationality, but migrants, also due to a lack of data, are often left out in national pandemic plans.
+COVID-19 affects all regardless of nationality, but migrants are often left out in national pandemic plans due to a lack of data disaggregation by migratory status.
 A review of pandemic influenza preparedness plans in 21 countries of the Asia Pacific region in 2016 only found 3 countries (Thailand, Papua New Guinea and the Maldives) adequately included non-citizens beyond health control measures at borders (18 out of 21 countries, Wickramage et al., 2018).
 Excluding migrants’ access to entitlements or access to health care in domestic legal and policy frameworks may increase transmission risks, adverse outcomes and inhibit access to early detection, treatment and negatively affect public health management (Zenner and Wickramage, 2020).

-The MGI assessments showed that one in five countries have specific measures in place to assist migrants during and after crises.
-These measures mainly pertain to internal displacement, refugee movements and the provision of humanitarian assistance on an equal footing to nationals and migrants.
+Most MGI countries do not have a strategy with specific measures to assist migrants before, during, and post-crisis phases.
+MGI assessment data from 84 countries indicates that there are no such strategies in 65 per cent (55 countries) of the MGI countries assessed.
+These measures mainly pertain to internal displacement, refugee movements and humanitarian assistance on an equal footing to nationals and migrants.
 Measures on maintaining or upscaling health systems during a public health crisis are not specifically mentioned.
-Thirteen per cent of the countries partially include these types of measures in the sense that their strategies are inclusive of all vulnerable communities (thus informally encompassing migrants).
+Nineteen per cent of the countries partially include these types of measures in the sense that their strategies are inclusive of all vulnerable communities (thus informally encompassing migrants).
 Some countries temporarily relax immigration requirements, allowing migrants whose country of origin has been affected by a crisis to remain in the destination country beyond the usual time limit.
 In other cases, assistance is provided de facto to all migrants irrespective of their migration status.
-More than half (55 per cent) of the countries do not include any specific measures to assist migrants, but several mention that assistance is given on an ad hoc basis.
+Only 15 per cent of the countries assessed have specific measures to assist migrants, but several mention that assistance is given on an ad hoc basis.

-Conversely, 69 per cent of the countries offer assistance to their nationals abroad in times of crisis.
+Conversely, 60 per cent of the countries offer assistance to their nationals abroad in times of crisis.
 Most of these countries provide emergency travel documents and repatriation possibilities, but only for broadly defined “humanitarian crises”.
-The rest of the countries (31 per cent) offer assistance on a case-by-case basis and only where a migrant’s country of origin is represented through consular bodies.
+38 per cent of the countries that participated in the MGI assessment offer assistance on a case-by-case basis and only where a migrant’s country of origin is represented through consular bodies.
 In most cases, assistance from the country of origin is limited or even not possible when there are no consulates in the receiving country.

 Back to topData strengths & limitations